1776 (musical): Historical accuracy

 The song "Cool Considerate Men" is anachronistic because the terms "right" and "left" in politics were not in use until the French Revolution of 1789.
 John Dickinson, who is portrayed as an antagonist here, was motivated mainly by his Quaker roots and his respect for the British Constitution, having lived in England for 3 years in the 1750s.
 He was no wealthier than some members of the pro-Independence faction, and freed his slaves in 1777.
 Thomas Jefferson wrote that "his name will be consecrated in history as one of the great worthies of the revolution".

 The musical also deviates from history in its portrayal of attitudes about slavery.
-In 1776, after a dramatic debate over slavery, the southern delegates walk out in protest of the Declaration's reference to the slave trade, and only support independence when that language is removed from the Declaration.
+In 1776, after a dramatic debate over slavery, the southern delegates walk out in protest of the Declaration's reference to the slave trade, and support independence only when that language is removed from the Declaration.
 The walkout is fictional, and apparently most delegates, northern and southern, supported the deletion of the clause.

 The musical claims that Edward Rutledge led the opposition to the supposedly anti-slavery clause in the original draft of the Declaration.
 This is inaccurate on two counts.
 First, the musical does not mention the motivation of the clause, namely the fact that, following Lord Dunmore's Proclamation, England was granting freedom to runaway slaves who joined its army.
 Second, Rutledge's leadership against the clause is completely fictional.
 According to Jefferson, the clause was opposed by South Carolina and Georgia, plus unspecified "northern brethren"; that is the limit of known information about opposition to the clause.

 Thomas Jefferson is depicted as saying that he has resolved to free his slaves, something he did not do, except for a few slaves freed after his death 50 years later.
 Franklin claims that he is the founder of an abolitionist organization, but the real Franklin did not become an active abolitionist until after the American Revolution, becoming president of the Pennsylvania Abolition Society in 1785.

 James Wilson is portrayed as subordinating himself to Dickinson's opposition to independence, only changing his vote so that he would not be remembered unfavorably.
 In fact, Wilson was considered one of the leading thinkers behind the American cause, consistently supporting and arguing for independence, although he would not cast his vote until his district had been caucused.